 A stretching routine has many benefits to it.
 Besides increased flexibility, stretching helps improves circulation and blood flow, align the body, relaxes and relieves stress, increases oxygen flow, enhances coordination, and helps relieve pain.

-When stretching or starting a stretching routine its always good to consult with an expect first.
-But, some general tips to keep in mind while stretching would be:
+When stretching or starting a stretching routine its always good to consult with an expert first.
+But here are some general tips to keep in mind while stretching:

 - Wear comfortable clothing that won’t constrict movements